Mathématique: Chapter 55

 Young nodded, looked away.

 “Text Cam for me, will you?”
-Jackson whispered.
+Jackson asked.
 “Tell him to let Teal’c know.”

 “Yeah,” Young said.
 “I’ll head them off at the pass.”

 SG-1 stood in a line.
 It was the damnedest thing Young had ever seen.
-Mitchell was on the left, his arms crossed over his chest.
-Carter stood in the middle, her left hand pressed flat against the place where Brightman had cracked open her sternrum to dig out an LA round, her right hand curled into a half fist and pressed against her mouth.
-Teal’c was on the right, at parade rest, his gaze fixed on who knew what.
+Mitchell, on the left, crossed his arms over his chest.
+Carter, in the middle, pressed one hand flat against the place where Brightman had cracked her chest to dig out an LA round.
+Teal’c, on the right, stood at parade rest, his gaze fixed on the one-way glass.

-Landry leaned against the back wall, listening to the audio that came from the mic in the adjacent room.
-Harriman stood beside him, taking notes.
+Landry leaned against the back wall, listening to the audio coming from the mic in the adjacent room.
+Harriman, beside him, took notes.

-Young was half perched on a table, trying to take some weight off his back and hip and leg.
+Young was half-perched on a table, taking his weight off his back and hip and leg.

-“Q’tesh,” Vala said, high and terrified, on the other side of the one way glass.
+“Q’tesh,” Vala said, breathy and terrified, on the other side of the one-way glass.
 “That was my name.”

 “No,” Jackson said, low and quiet.
 “Your name is Vala.
-It always has been.
 Vala is before and after.”

-“You saw,” Vala whispered, her eyes glittering in the candlelight.
+“You saw.”
+Vala eyes glittered in the candlelight.
 “You saw.
 I did terrible things.
 All those people, I—”

-Over he past hour, Young had watched her learn to hide what she was feeling, had watched her get better and better at it, had watched her face down things that made Jackson shut his eyes and turn away from the monitor.
-Jackson, who had been sealed into a nightmare by an ascended Goa’uld and forced to confront the darkest aspect of their legacy.
-Even Jackson hadn’t been able to stay with memory number three.
+Over the past hour, Young had watched her learn to hide what she was feeling, had watched her get better and better at it, had watched her face down things that made Jackson shut his eyes and turn away from the monitor.
+Jackson, who’d been sealed into a nightmare by an ascended Goa’uld and forced to confront the darkest aspect of its legacy.
+Even Jackson hadn’t been able to stay with the third memory.

 At the fourth memory, Young had watched Vala yank her hands away from Jackson midway through.
 He’d watched her face as she asked Jackson to leave after the seventh.